• Notification related to Degree Program

 • Discontinuing a degree that does not involve closing a complete-degree granting location

 Submit this notification to declare that students are no longer being admitted to a given program, i.e., the program is being discontinued.
 (Until the final student graduates or otherwise leaves the program, the program remains approved.
 Once the Commission is notified that the final student has graduated from or otherwise left the program, the program will be removed from the list of the school's approved degrees.)
-If degree discontinuation also involves the closing of an additional location (formerly called an extension site), then a different form—not this notification—should be submitted instead wherein any degree(s) being discontinued at the time of closure can be mentioned (either the Notification related to Additional Location or the Petition related to Additional Location; cf. Policies and Procedures, IV.E.3).
+If degree discontinuation also involves the closing of an additional location, then a different form—not this notification—should be submitted instead wherein any degree(s) being discontinued at the time of closure can be mentioned (either the Notification related to Additional Location or the Petition related to Additional Location; cf. Policies and Procedures, IV.E.3).

 • / /